-- 3.3.3.1.
-To protect and enhance woodlands, by: - a. prohibiting development or site alteration in woodlands and their minimum vegetation protection zones; - encouraging that minimum vegetation protection zones be restored using a diversity of native tree species that are sensitive to the realities of the impact of invasive species and invasive destructive pests in new development; - c. seeking public ownership of woodlands and their ecological buffers through the development process; and, - using sound woodland management practices that will maintain or enhance existing functions, attributes and linkages, including entering into heritage conservation and other easement agreements, where woodland resources remain in private ownership. - 3.3.3.2.
-That no application for development or site alteration on lands abutting or adjacent to woodlands will be considered by Council unless: - a. the precise limits of any woodland within the area of the application have been established to the satisfaction of the City; and, - an evaluation is carried out to assess whether the minimum vegetation protection zone between the woodland and the proposed development is sufficient to maintain or enhance existing functions, attributes and linkages of the woodland. - 3.3.3.3.
+3.3.3.1.
+To protect and enhance woodlands, by:

+- prohibiting development or site alteration in woodlands and their minimum vegetation protection zones; - encouraging that minimum vegetation protection zones be restored using a diversity of native tree species that are sensitive to the realities of the impact of invasive species and invasive destructive pests in new development; - c. seeking public ownership of woodlands through the development process; and, - d. using sound woodland management practices that will maintain or enhance existing functions, attributes and linkages, including entering into heritage conservation and other easement agreements, where woodland resources remain in private ownership. - 3.3.3.2.
+That no application for development or site alteration on lands abutting or adjacent to woodlands will be considered unless: - a. the precise limits of any woodland have been established to the satisfaction of the City; and, - an evaluation is carried out to assess whether the minimum vegetation protection zone between the woodland and the proposed development is sufficient to maintain or enhance existing functions, attributes and linkages of the woodland.

+- 3.3.3.3.
 That woodlands that experience degradation from natural processes and events or human activities will retain their woodland designation and will be given priority for rehabilitative measures.
 Rehabilitative measures and programs may be identified in the Environmental Management Guide or through a separate by-law or policy. - 3.3.3.4.
-That notwithstanding policy 3.3.3.1 to policy 3.3.3.3, development and site alteration may be permitted in a woodland if: - a. the woodland is not a significant woodland as defined in the Region of York Official Plan or in the Provincial Policy Statement; - b. the woodland does not contain other natural features for which it has been defined as a Core Feature;
+To consider the preparation of an urban forest inventory with the objective of creating a forest management plan for Vaughan to include the urban forest (which is forest resource that occurs within the urban area, both in and out of the Natural Heritage Network) and ensure the active management and long term health of the forest for its intrinsic biodiversity and ecosystem function.